-This document aims to answer some of the questions applicants might have when considering the Regent's DPsych Counselling Psychology programme.
-We hope the information below will help you to understand our requirements and support your decision-making and next steps.
-If you cannot find the answer to your question on our web pages, please do not hesitate to contact Dr Isabel Henton.
+Here are some of the frequently asked questions we receive from people who are considering applying to the programme.
+We hope the information below will help you understand our requirements, and support your decision-making and next steps.
+If you cannot find the answer to your question on our web pages or below, please do not hesitate to contact Dr Isabel Henton.

 DPsych Frequently Asked Questions